Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 - Marshall has two wins against the spread in five games this season.

-- This season, the Thundering Herd are winless against the spread when entering a game as a favorite of 21 points or more.
+- This season, the Thundering Herd are winless ATS when entering a game as a favorite of 21 points or more.

-- Marshall's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).
+- Marshall's games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).

 - When Marshall puts up more than 31.4 points, it is 1-2 against the spread and 2-1 overall.

-- Marshall is 2-3 against the spread and 2-3 overall when the team amasses over 318.6 yards.
+- Marshall is 2-3 against the spread and 2-3 overall when the team picks up more than 318.6 yards.

-- The Thundering Herd have turned the ball over 15 times this season, 12 more turnovers than the Monarchs have forced (3).
+- This year, the Thundering Herd have turned the ball over 15 times, 12 more than the Monarchs' takeaways (3).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.